 It is best for damaged hair because your hair cuticles are open and more exposed to the oil’s effects.
 It adds more proteins, as it contains different acids, and makes your hair more resilient to swelling.

-Black hairs usually absorb more water and swell more than other types of hair.
+Black hair usually absorbs more water and swells more than other hair types.
 Coconut oil holds and controls water that causes too much swelling.